goliatone/menagerie/README.md

 With Menagerie you keep an inventory of your (hardware) devices, as well as help you in keeping track of their location and status over time as well as having a centralized repository for their configurations.

-It can be used with it's companion iOs [scanner application][ios-app] to simplify the workflow.
+It can be used with it's companion iOs [scanner application][ios-app] to simplify the workflow by scanning the QR that Menagerie generates for Locations and Devices.

 ## Documentation